eedalong/SCCG/README.md

 	3. Please ensure that the 7zip tool path is set up correctly, we assume that the path name is "./7za" under the Linux system.
 	4. For compression, ensure that the input file names are not with suffix ".7z";
 	5. For decompression, ensure that the compressed file name is with suffix ".7z", and only one ".7z" string can be found in the filename;
-	6. It is not recommended that input and output files are put in the same directory, although the tests are successful at present.
+	6. It is not recommended that input and output files are put in the same directory.

 //Compression and decompression for an entire human genome folder The calling conventions of ORGC and ORGD are similar to that of the SCCGC and SCCGD.